We answer your frequently asked questions

-We’re not going to lie, parking can be tricky, particularly during the day on Friday.
-Teams that are sponsoring a whole treadmill will have a parking space allocated onsite and there will be volunteers to direct you to your space.
-There is parking available in surrounding streets and we encourage you to check for time restrictions.
+Parking can be tricky, particularly during the day on Friday.
+There is parking available in surrounding streets, and we encourage you to check for time restrictions.

 Is there public transport nearby?

-Very Special Kids is a short walk from both Armadale and Malvern train stations, and tram numbers 6, 16 and 72 all run close by.
-For more information, head to ptv.vic.gov.au
+Very Special Kids is a short walk from both Armadale and Malvern train stations, and tram numbers six, 16 and 72 all run close by.
+For more information, head to ptv.vic.gov.au.